Using an External Consultant

 How we can help

-Tech Abstract only employs staff with STEM (Science, Technology, Engineering and Math) skills, and extensive industry R&D experience.
-Moreover, we proactively manage the application on your behalf, making sure that we have the technical explanation correct.
+Tech Abstract only employs staff with STEM (Science, Technology, Engineering and Math) skills and extensive industry R&D experience.
+Moreover, we proactively manage the application on your behalf, ensuring that we have the technical explanation correct.

 We take the time to make sure that we understand your R&D and that our explanation of your claimed R&D is clear and accurate.